 🚊 How to travel around Bali

 - Grab: Once landed at Denpasar Airport, use the airport's wifi and set up your Uber or Grab ride.
 Uber and Grab are around 30% cheaper than meter taxis.
-A taxi from Denpasar to Seminyak charges you approximately 350,000 IDRR (23 Euro) whereas Grab charges 60,000 to 70,000 IDR (4 - 4.50 Euro).
+A taxi from Denpasar to Seminyak charges approximately 350,000 IDR (€23), whereas a Grab ride costs 60,000 to 70,000 IDR (€4 - €4.50).
 Make sure to follow the instructions on the app and get to the official Grab pickup point.

 - Bluebird taxi: If you want to take a taxi and the drive is less than 5 km, make sure to go by meter.
-If you take a taxi long-distance, for example from Denpasar to Ubud, negotiate the price with the driver beforehand.
+If you take a taxi long-distance, for example, from Denpasar to Ubud, negotiate the price with the driver beforehand.

 - Private transport: A thumb rule is that if you want to go for some sightseeing and your route is longer than 5km or more than 4 hours, you might want to hire a private car and driver.
 A driver for one day costs approximately 600,000 IDR (40 Euro) minimum, but can also go up to 800,000 to 1,000,000 IDR (52 to 65 Euro), depending on route and hours.

 - Car rentals: You can find all major international car rental services in Bali.
 Be aware that in Bali, you will drive on the left side of the road.
-Day rates start at 20 Euro.
+Day rates start at €20.

-- Renting a scooter: When renting a scooter in Bali, make sure that you always have your international driver's license with you as this is the law.
-Many rental services don't ask for your driver's license but you need to have one and you need to have it on you always when riding your bike.
+- Renting a scooter: When renting a scooter in Bali, make sure that you always have your international driver's license with you, as this is the law.
+Many rental services don't ask for your driver's license, but you need to have one and keep it with you at all times when riding your bike.
 If you don't have an international driver's license yet, you can apply for one in your home country.
-Before paying for your rental bike, check it carefully, including breaks, wheels, and oil.
+Before paying for your rental bike, check it carefully, including brakes, wheels, and oil.
 Always wear a helmet and be aware that Bali is left-side traffic, just like the UK or Australia.
-An okayish rental bike should not cost more than 80,000 IDR (5 Euro) per day.
-Extra tip: When renting a scooter in Bali, choose the bicycle route option on Google Maps as these routes are often way more scenic with less traffic.
+An okayish rental bike should not cost more than 160,000 IDR (€10) per day.
+Extra tip: When renting a scooter in Bali, choose the bicycle route option on Google Maps, as these routes are often way more scenic with less traffic.

 🎖Must see